 Why This Matters Beyond Convenience

 Access barriers collapse.
 When you can assess symptoms at 2 AM from your phone, geography and clinic hours stop determining whether you get care.
 The patient in rural Montana gets the same triage capability as someone blocks from a major medical center.
-People working multiple jobs don't burn a vacation day and lose wages just to find out they need a different kind of appointment.

 The entire system becomes more efficient.
 Emergency departments see countless patients who don't need emergency care but had nowhere else to turn.
 Administrative costs consume roughly 25% of total U.S. healthcare spending, much of it tied to inefficient triage and routing.
-Directing patients to appropriate care levels reduces ER overcrowding and ensures those who truly need emergency services get them faster.

 What Actually Has to Happen